35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 This does not take into account big loses of council housing elswhere in Southwark eg on th Heygate and Silwood estates.

-Southwark’s pledge to build 11,000 council homes was a laudable attempt to make up for a market failure, but it is boosting the figures in a way which just disguises the fact that it has been running just to stand still and now that it has ended direct delivery......what?

 ### What we think – 50% must become the new minimum

 We need a council house building programme because the private sector has failed to provide us with enough affordable housing.
 According to the Southwark Plan 2022 only 8% of the borough’s households can afford free-market housing, yet 65% of the new housing on private developments is exactly that – free-market.